 The driver hasn't been digitally signed by a verified publisher.
 The driver might have been changed to include malware that could harm your PC or steal info.
 In rare cases, legitimate publishers do change drivers after they've been digitally signed, but you should only install an unsigned driver if you got it from a device manufacturer's disc.

 Unfortunately, there's no trustworthy source of info that indicates who has published an unsigned driver.
-Anyone can change the contents of an unsigned driver, and there's no way of knowing why it was changed.
+Anyone can change the contents of an unsigned driver, and there's no way to know why it was changed.
 Most manufacturers now digitally sign the drivers they create before releasing them to the public.

 A driver that lacks a valid digital signature, or has a signature that was changed after it was signed, can't be installed on 64-bit versions of Windows.
 You'll only see this notification if you have a 64-bit version of Windows and try to install such a driver on it.